Vulnerability Disclosure Policy

 We always strive to work with vendors to protect customer’s interests, but we have however encountered vendors that:

 - Ignore the vulnerabilities we report to them.

 - Don’t respect the many hours of effort made by our researchers.

 - Simply take far too long to develop patches/fixes- leaving their customers vulnerable and at risk.

 To this end, Pen Test Partners has developed this disclosure policy.

 It is based on years of vulnerability disclosure experience and we believe that it is reasonable and balanced for all involved.

-• Pen Test Partners will make every effort to establish confidential communications with the vendor.
-This may involve using the vendor’s published email address if no security contact is publicly listed.
+- Pen Test Partners will make reasonable efforts to establish confidential communications with the vendor.
+This may involve using the vendor’s published ‘contact us’ email address, Twitter or telephone if no security contact is publicly listed.

-• If the vendor does not respond to the initial contact within one week, the original email is resent.
+- If the vendor does not respond to our initial contact within 7 days, the original private disclosure is sent again.

-• 15 days after initial contact is made with the vendor, Pen Test Partners will send a notification to CERT.
+- If after 15 days we have not received a response from the vendor to our initial contact attempt, Pen Test Partners will send a notification to CERT.

-• In line with CERT’s 45 day disclosure policy, Pen Test Partners will write and publish an advisory detailing the vulnerability, 60 days after initial contact has been made with the vendor.
+- However, if the vendor’s proposed timeline is unacceptably long without very good reason, in line with CERT’s 45 day disclosure policy Pen Test Partners will write and publish an advisory detailing the vulnerability.
+This will happen 60 days after the initial contact has been made with the vendor.
 This advisory will be made available to the general public.

 NOTE: At our discretion, we reserve the right to deviate from this policy should we feel it is required for the protection of public safety and/or privacy.